cloudflare/cloudflare-docs/content/radar/investigate/bgp-anomalies.md

 ---
 pcx_content_type: reference
-title: BGP anomalies
+title: BGP anomalies (beta)
 weight: 3
 ---

 {{<beta>}}BGP anomalies{{</beta>}}

-Access Cloudflare Radar BGP Anomaly Detection results.

-You will need to first create an API token that has `User:User Details` permission included.
+To access Cloudflare Radar BGP Anomaly Detection results, you will first need to create an API token that includes a `User:User Details` permission.
 All the following examples should work with a free-tier Cloudflare account.

 ## Search BGP Hijack Events